5G-MAG/Tech/pages/Network_APIs/Content_Production_Contribution.md

 has_children: false
 ---

-{: .note }
+{: .warning }
-This documentation is currently under development and subject to change.
-It reflects the ongoing work of 5G-MAG members, as part of **WI: Network Exposure and APIs Supporting Media Services and Applications**
+This documentation is currently **under development and subject to change**.
+It reflects outcomes elaborated by 5G-MAG members as part of **WI: Network Exposure and APIs Supporting Media Services and Applications**
 We welcome and encourage contributions from the broader community.
 If you are interested in becoming a member of the 5G-MAG and actively participating in shaping this work, please contact the [Project Office](https://www.5g-mag.com/contact)

 # Network Capability Exposure and APIs for Content Production and Contribution Scenarios